 Savica, the most easily accessible

-Savica waterfall (Slap Savica in Slovene) is the most easily accessible of all the waterfalls we encountered in Triglav.
-And by this we mean approaching the place itself in the first place.
+Savica waterfall (Slap Savica in Slovene) is one of the most easily accessible and probably the most famous one we encountered in Triglav.
+And by easily accessible we mean approaching the place itself in the first place.
 Because the trailhead to Savica is located near the southern shore of Lake Bohinj (along the way towards Ukanc).
-It’s one of the most accessible – therefore also one of the busiest – area of Triglav National Park.
-That means you are better to do this short hike early in the morning.
+It’s one of the busiest areas of Triglav National Park though, so you are better to do this short hike early in the morning.

 Peričnik, the one to walk-behind

 52 metres high Peričnik waterfall (Slap Peričnik) is about half an hour drive from Lake Bled.
 We took a turn from the main road through Triglav at Mojstrana village, and a dirt road took us to Koča pri Peričniku mountain hut which is the trailhead.
 The waterfall is a very short walk from there.
 And the most fun thing about it?
 It’s one that you can walk behind!
 Be warned though that you’ll get wet – and you’ll also be amazed by the countless waterdrops gleaming in the sun.